 Median for Sale Up 7% vs Median Sold Price Up 9%

 This chart compares the Median for Sale Price vs the Median Sold Price to show their relationship.
-In Austin, we saw a 7% increase in the median for sale price and a 9% increase in the median sold price of a single family home in year over year numbers, proving buyers are willing to make strong offers on homes that fit their needs.
+In Austin, we saw a 7% increase in the median for sale price and a 9% increase in the median sold price of single family homes in year over year numbers, proving buyers are willing to make strong offers on homes that fit their needs.

 Source: Clarus Market Metrics, ACTRIS Sold Data

 October 2019 Austin Real Estate Price Report – Strictly Numbers

 For those of you who prefer to see the actual numbers, we’ve included the figures for October 2019 Austin home sales below.
 The most expensive home that sold in October 2019 sold for $7,125,000 and the least expensive home sold for $85,000.
 Homes ranged in size from 450 sqft – 9,593 sqft with an average size of 2,180 sqft.
 The average price per square foot for a home that sold in Austin in October 2019 was $249.27 with the lowest being $82.39/sqft and the highest being $3,996.07/sqft.
 It took, on average, 40 days to sell a home in Austin and sellers received, on average, 96.5% of their original list prices.

 As we always say, the best time to buy or sell a home is when you need to buy or sell.
 If you have a house to buy, buying when its a sellers market may hurt you on the buying end, but you’ll make it up on the selling end.
 If you’re trying to get into the market for the first time, the only way you’ll know that we’ve “hit bottom” is when its in the rear view mirror.
 Work with professionals who can help you analyze your financial and lifestyle to determine if now is the right time to buy or sell.